 - Although rare, unpleasant side-effects sometimes occur with antifungal medicines.

-The option to treat can be reviewed at a later date if the infection becomes worse or if you change your mind.
+The option to treat can be reviewed at a later date if the infection becomes worse.

 However, treatment is usually advised if: